StephenMayeux/votingapp/README.md

 # Voting App
 This "basejump" is a fullstack project that I'm working on to attain the Back End Certificate at http://freecodecamp.com.

+## Live Demo

+For the live demo, go to https://beheard.herokuapp.com/

 ## User Stories

 1. As an authenticated user, I can keep my polls and come back later to access them. **(completed)**